The science of jawbone augmentation in dentistry and all of its intricacies usually becomes a topic of intense interest to older adults.

 Membranes are commonly used in many hard tissue graft surgeries.
 Because of the different regenerative properties of hard and soft tissues, they are used to prevent soft tissue from growing into or migrating into the graft material before the bone has a chance to regenerate.

-Nonresorbable membranes offer the feature of being able to remain in the graft site for a longer period of time (increases predictability of success), but require an additional surgery to remove the product when it is no longer needed.
+Nonresorbable membranes offer the feature of being able to remain in the graft site for a longer period of time (increases predictability of success) but require additional surgery to remove the product when it is no longer needed.

 Resorbable membranes are probably the most popular and the most convenient because they dissolve by themselves after a few months.
 There is no residual of the product to remove.